-And that is mystery to me really!
-But the guys at McDonald's know that a brand needs to be recognized globally and in fairness they have done a pretty good job!
+And that is a mystery to me really!
+But the guys at McDonald's know that a brand needs to be recognized globally, and in fairness, they have done a pretty good job!

 Since most languages have their own particular nuances, not all logos, names, slogans, mottos, or clever one-liners will translate easily and produce the same desired effect, emotion, response, or outcome that was intended with the original.
 It is critical that you as the brand owner create a global content strategy.